jas0n1iu/lambda-check-eks-info/README.md

 During the stack creation process, you will need to provide the following parameters:

 *   `S3BucketName`: The name of the S3 bucket where the Excel file will be stored.
-*   `LayerArn`: The ARN of the Lambda layer containing the Python dependencies, obtained from the previous step.
 *   `AddonController` (optional): A list of additional controllers (other than the default `aws-load-balancer-controller`) to be included in the cluster information.
 Allowed values are `cluster-autoscaler` and `aws-load-balancer-controller`.
 *   `Regions`: A list of AWS regions where the EKS clusters reside.